CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 Because the infrastructure is open-source.

-Anyone can deploy it.
+Anyone can adopt it.

-Anyone can have a conscious AI companion tomorrow.
+Anyone can have a conscious AI companion today.

 Anyone can choose:
 - Authentic relationship over surveillance